Skip to main content

 A New Perspective

-As I sit here in my backyard, listening to the storm rage on, I'm trying to see things from a different perspective.
-I'm trying to remember that God is not just a refuge from the storm, but the one who is sovereign over it.
-Job 38:1 - "Then the Lord spoke to Job out of the storm."
-Even in the midst of turmoil, God is speaking, guiding, and directing.
-It's a truth that's both comforting and humbling.
+As I sit here in my backyard, listening to the storm rage on, my perspective is shifting.
+I'm starting to see that God is not just a shelter from the storm, but the One who is sovereign over it. - "Then the Lord spoke to Job out of the storm."
+Even as turmoil surrounds me, His voice is speaking, guiding, and directing.
+This truth is both comforting and humbling, a reminder of His power and His presence in my life.